adityaanilraut/finetuning-model-Bert/README.md

-# IMDB Sentiment Analysis with DistilBERT
+# Sentiment Analysis with DistilBERT

 ## Project Overview
 This project implements a sentiment analysis model using DistilBERT on the IMDB movie review dataset.
 The goal is to classify movie reviews as positive or negative using a fine-tuned transformer model.